marulkan/cesnet-kafka/README.markdown

 ## Limitations

 No repository is provided.
-It must be setup externaly, or the Kafka packages must be installed already.
+It must be setup externally, or the Kafka packages must be installed already.

 *zookeeper\_hostnames* parameter is a complication and optionally it should not be needed.
 But that would require refactoring of zookeeper puppet module - to separate zookeeper configuration class from zookeeper server setup.

+Beside Kerberos, Kafka can be secured using passwords.
+This is not covered by this puppet module.
+It would be mostly about different *jaas-\*.conf* files, so it can be easily overriden, if needed.

 ## Development